MCG-NJU/MeMOTR/README.md

 ### Multi-Object Tracking on the SportsMOT test set
+*For all experiments, we do not use extra data (like CrowdHuman) for training.*

 | Methods                  | HOTA | DetA | AssA | checkpoint     |
 | ------------------------ | ---- | ---- | ---- | -------------- |